-Again, what this means is that being automata presentable is at least as hard as every other Σ_1^1 problem.
-It follows that there is no hope of finding a convenient characterisation of automatic structures in general, but there could be nice characterisations within large natural classes.
+\mathcal{A} and \mathcal{B} ?"
+It follows there is no hope of finding a characterisation of automatic structures in general, there could be nice characterisations within large natural classes.
 For instance, what is the index set of automatic linear orders?
 What about groups?
 We leave these questions open.

 Interestingly enough, initially the authors were not concerned with automatic structures.
 They were looking at the index set of fully primitive recursive structures [KMN17b].
 These are computable structures in which the domain is ω and all operations and relations are primitive recursive.
 The latter means that unbounded search operators - such as REPEAT ...
 UNTIL ... - must be forbidden in the algorithm representing the structure.
 Although fully primitive recursive structures do not have to be computationally feasible, the class serves as an abstraction to study polynomial-time presentations in the following sense.
-Kalimullin, Melnikov and Ng [KMN17b] have observed that eliminating unbounded search from a Turing computable presentation; see [KMN17b, KMN17a, Mel17] for various examples.
-On the other hand, to show that a structure does not have a polynomial-time presentation it is often easiest to prove it does not even have a fully primitive recursive presentation, as in [KMN17b, KMN17a, CR91, CR95].
+Kalimullin, Melnikov and Ng [KMN17b] have observed that eliminating unbounded search from a Turing computable presentation of a structure is often the key step is showing that the structure has a polynomial-time presentation, see [KMN17b, KMN17a, Mel17] for various examples.
+On the other hand, to show that a structure does not have a polynomial-time presentation it is often easiest to prove it does not even have a fully primitive recursive presentation, see [KMN17b, KMN17a, CR91, CR95].
 The paper at hand is yet another non-trivial illustration of this important intermediate role of primitive recursive structures is Σ_1^1 -complete, and then they realised that the argument can be extended to prove Theorem 1.1 as well as the second main result below: